Skip to content

 storeContextsToLocal Boolean No Version requirement: >3.1.2.
 Whether to cache user-defined data to local localstorage, e.g., custom data added by setUser, addGlobalContext APIs.

-compressIntakeRequests Boolean No Compress RUM data request content to reduce bandwidth usage when sending large amounts of data and reduce the number of data sending requests.
-Compression is completed in the WebWorker thread.
-For CSP security policy, refer to CSP security.
+compressIntakeRequests Boolean No Compress RUM data request content to reduce bandwidth usage when sending large amounts of data, while also reducing the number of data sending requests.
+Compression is done in the WebWorker thread.
+For csp security policy refer to csp security.
 SDK version requirement >= 3.2.0. datakit version requirement >=1.60.
-Deployment Plan requirement >= 1.96.178.
+Deployment version requirement >= 1.96.178.

-workerUrl Sring No Both sessionReplay and compressIntakeRequests data compression are completed in the webwork thread.
-Therefore, by default, when CSP secure access is enabled, worker-src blob:; needs to be allowed.
-This configuration allows adding a self-hosted worker address.
-For CSP security policy, refer to CSP security.
+workerUrl Sring No sessionReplay and compressIntakeRequests data compression are both done in the webwork thread, so by default, when csp secure access is enabled, worker-src blob:; needs to be allowed.
+This configuration allows adding self-hosted worker addresses.
+For csp security policy refer to csp security.
 SDK version requirement >= 3.2.0.

-remoteConfiguration Boolean No Whether to enable the remote configuration function for data collection.
-Not enabled by default.
-The remote configuration function can dynamically modify data collection configuration items without releasing a new version.
-For example, you can modify the sampling rate and whether to enable user behavior collection in the remote configuration.
-The remote configuration function needs to be enabled in the Guance console environment variable settings.
+remoteConfiguration Boolean No Whether to enable remote configuration for data collection, defaults to off.
+Remote configuration allows dynamically modifying data collection configuration items without releasing a new version.
+For example, sampling rate, whether to enable user interaction collection, etc., can be modified in remote configuration.
+Remote configuration needs to be enabled in the Guance console environment variable settings.
 SDK version requirement >= 3.2.20. datakit version requirement >=1.60.
-How to enable the environment variable function in the Guance console
+How to enable environment variable function in Guance console.

 site Parameter Handling